All Products

 # (2) The Elasticsearch client must be version 8.x: pip show elasticsearch

-# (3) If you use a VPC endpoint, the caller must be able to access the VPC of the ES instance.
+# (3) If you use a VPC endpoint, the caller must be able to communicate with the VPC of the ES instance.
 Otherwise, use a public endpoint and add the public IP address of the caller to the ES whitelist.

 # The default userName is elastic.